 As of September 17th, the UK travel list has had a complete overhaul.
-This should make travel abroad simple and cheaper for those people who have been vaccinated.
+This will make travel simpler and cheaper for people who are double vaccinated.
 There is no longer a traffic light system of green or amber lists to determine destinations.
 There are now only two lists.
 A ‘rest of the world’ and a ‘red’ list.
+Where can I travel to in 2021?

 Rules for Scotland, Wales and Northern Ireland should be checked via their respective Government pages.